briandrum/codes.forchagrin.com/_chapters/chapter-1153-solar-energy-systems.md

 access of solar energy collection devices to sunlight, any person may grant a solar access easement.
 Such easements shall be in writing and subject to the same conveyance and recording requirements as other easements.
-Any instrument creating a solar easement shall be recorded in the Cuyahoga County Recorder’s Office.
+Any instrument creating a solar easement shall be recorded in the Cuyahoga County Recorder's Office.

 7. _(g)_ Solar panels and related equipment shall be located, oriented or